 - Beef Goulash – Recipes from a Pantry

 - Rustic One-Pot Lamb Stew with Potatoes, Tomatoes & Anchovies – Supergolden Bakes

 - Lamb & Bean One Pot Casserole – Fuss Free Flavours

-NB: This is a commissioned post for Simply Beef and Lamb.
+NB: This One Pot Minced Beef Hotpot was commissioned by Simply Beef and Lamb.
 All opinions are my own.

 One Pot Minced Beef Hotpot

 One Pot Minced Beef Hotpot is packed full of root vegetables and peas with a hint of horseradish sauce - fabulous family comfort food!

 - 2 Large onions diced

 - 400 g Beef shin or casserole steak minced